Panduss/FindTheTreasure-TheMultiplayerGame/README.md

 Built as a group assignment, on tic-tac-toe base game that we got from Codaisseur.

-Quickstart 🚀
+# Quickstart 🚀

 ‼️Database is set up in postgres ‼️

-clone this repo
+clone this repo <br>
-run yarn on client & server
+run yarn on client & server  <br>
+terminal, run yarn stc -w <br>
-terminal, in server folder: "nodemon ." terminal, in client folder: "yarn start"
+terminal, in server folder: "nodemon ."  <br>
+terminal, in client folder: "yarn start"  <br>

 happy hacking! 👌